RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

 # Conclusion

 I have little experience with FRP (this blog article is my first attempt to write a FRP application).
-I would have liked to use [Reactive Banana]() for this, but at present I am unable to compile Reactive Banana with UHC or haste.
+I would have liked to use [Reactive Banana][ReactiveBanana] for this, but at present I am unable to compile Reactive Banana with UHC or haste.

-According to [this]() Reactive Banana has been compiled with UHC, but in the new version, support for UHC will be [dropped]().
+According to [this](https://github.com/HeinrichApfelmus/reactive-banana/issues/30) Reactive Banana has been compiled with UHC, but in the new version, support for UHC will be [dropped](http://apfelmus.nfshost.com/blog/2012/08/26-frp-banana-0-7.html).

 haste failed to compile Reactive Banana because of missing PrimOps.
 According to the maintainer of haste, that is a solvable problem and will be fixed in the future.

+[FRP]: https://github.com/leonidas/codeblog/blob/master/2012/2012-01-17-declarative-game-logic-afrp.md "Purely Functional, Declarative Game Logic Using Reactive Programming"
+[Coroutine.hs]: https://github.com/RudolfVonKrugstein/jshaskell-blog/blob/master/4_Pong/code/Coroutine.hs "Coroutine source file"
+[Pong.hs]: https://github.com/RudolfVonKrugstein/jshaskell-blog/blob/master/4_Pong/code/Pong.hs "Main pong source file"
+[ReactiveBanana]: http://www.haskell.org/haskellwiki/Reactive-banana "Reactive Banana on Haskell wiki"